U-Blocks/U_DynamicLight/README.md

    1. Enter the command `/ud` to call out the main form of U-DynamicLight
    2. Enter the command `/offhand` to switch glowing items which are allowed by the server to offhand.

-*Tips: If a player has glowing items in both their mainhand and offhand, the light level will be set to the greater of the two.*
+**Tips**: *If a player has glowing items in both their mainhand and offhand, the light level will be set to the greater of the two.*

 ***